pottendo/pottendo-SK64-network/README_network.md

 On the other hand it also seemed to make sense to offer a configuration option to always directly establish a network connection during boot time of Sidekick64 if desired.
 Therefore, a setting can be added to enforce network on boot - see section [Configuration parameters](#configuration-parameters) for details.
 Enabling this will mean that the Sidekick64 will need several seconds longer to boot until it shows its normal menu screen on the C64.

 ## Web interface and web server
 One way to transfer files from a PC, tablet or smartphone to Sidekick64 is to use the web interface that is provided by the built-in webserver.
 The web interface allows to upload Sidekick64 kernel images (overwrites the current Sidekick kernel on SD card and reboots), PRG files, SID files, CRT files, D64 files or BIN files (C128 custom roms).
-The file types targeted at the C64/C128 platform will be launched directly via Sidekick64 after the upload is finished.
+The file types targeted at the C64/C128 platform can be launched directly via Sidekick64 after the upload is finished and/or saved to the SD card.

 The webserver can be launched manually from the Sidekick64 menu's network page by pressing "w" on the keyboard or it may also become active straight after a network connection is established by adding a configuration parameter - see section [Configuration parameters](#configuration-parameters) for details.
 In combination with network on boot this might be helpful for developers who want to test their own cross-developed C64 software sending it from a PC over to Sidekick64 to be executed on the real machine.